3 ways to use knowledge sharing to boost business and morale

 Now that you've gotten real with the state of the state of your company's openness, understand the different types of knowledge you will want to capture.
 By placing these insights into separate buckets, you’ll have a better sense of how to capture them.
 (We’ll tell you how to get started too.)

 Tacit knowledge.
-It’s one thing to be told that a stove is hot and quite another to get that lesson while from running to the ER after placing your hand on it.
+It’s one thing to be told that a stove is hot and quite another to get that lesson while running to the ER after placing your hand on it.
 Some things you just have to figure out by doing – that’s tacit knowledge.
 Think about how much we pick up just going about our day-to-day jobs.
 It’s the most valuable information for businesses and the toughest to pin down.
 You don’t know what you don’t know until you need to know.

 Capture it: Harnessing all the business-driving stuff inside the heads of your employees is hard, and not a perfect science.
 But there’s hope.
 You can recruit an interviewer who can ask the deep-dive questions of your veteran employees, document their answers, and store them in a best practices hub within your knowledge-sharing system.